wp-plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 1.2.10.31 =
+Fixed Output Buffer issue for when ob_start has already been called.

 = 1.2.10.27 =
 Enhanced the Automatic Fix to handle bad directory permissions, added more detailed error messages, and fixed calculation for Time Remaining.